mcfnord/rml/src/busto.md

 telling her that he made a mistake to transfer her and asking her where she saw herself in the office.

-Summgy of the Evidence: Lindquist recalled that the County Council was proposing to create a committee to make recommendations to them to fill a District Court seat that Kevin McCann was interested in.
+Summary of the Evidence: Lindquist recalled that the County Council was proposing to create a committee to make recommendations to them to fill a District Court seat that Kevin McCann was interested in.
 He explained that there had been a committee previously and the PCPAO did not have a seat on it.
 Lindquist said he told a Council member that he wanted to